Mixed precision iterative refinement for least squares with linear equality constraints and generalized least squares problems: Mixed precision algorithms

 In this section, we propose mixed precision algorithms based on iterative refinement to solve LSE and GLS problems.
 The basic idea is to perform the more costly GRQ or GQR factorization in lower precision and then refine the lower precision solution by iterative refinement to reach the working precision level.

 Let \(\machepso\) be the unit roundoff at the working precision.
-Similarly to~\cite{CHP2020}, we employ four precisions \(1\gg\, \machepsf\geq\machepss\geq\machepso\geq\machepsr\) in our analysis, where \(\machepso\) is the working precision, \(\machepsf\), \(\machepsr\), and \(\machepss\) stand for the unit roundoff used in the matrix factorization, the computation of residuals, and the correction equation solver, respectively.
-The general framework of mixed precision LSE\slash{}GLS algorithms is as follows:
+Similarly to~\cite{CHP2020}, we employ four precisions \(1\gg\, \machepsf\geq\machepss\geq\machepso\geq\machepsr\) in our analysis, where \(\machepsf\), \(\machepsr\), and \(\machepss\) stand for the unit roundoff used in the matrix factorization, the computation of residuals, and the correction equation solver, respectively.
+The general framework of mixed precision LSE/GLS algorithms is as follows:

 \begin{enumerate} \item Compute the initial guess of the least squares problem via matrix factorization at precision~\(\machepsf\).
 The matrix factors are kept in the memory. \item Let \(\tilde{F}\) and \(\tilde{s}\) be the augmented matrix and vector, respectively.
 Perform iterative refinement at multiple precisions iteratively to solve the augmented system \(\tilde{F}\tilde{u}=\tilde{s}\) in order to reach the required accuracy as follows: \begin{enumerate} \item Compute the residual \(\tilde{r}=\tilde{s}-\tilde{F}\tilde{u}\) of the augmented system at precision \(\machepsr\). \item Solve the linear system \(\tilde{F}\Delta\tilde{u}=\tilde{r}\) to obtain \(\Delta\tilde{u}\) at precision \(\machepss\).
 By making use of the existing matrix factorization, it suffices to solve several triangular linear systems. \item Update \(\tilde{u}\gets\tilde{u}+\Delta\tilde{u}\) at precision \(\machepso\). \end{enumerate} \end{enumerate}